gladstone28/QSLN_Academy/README.md

 terminal.
 This new folder on my terminal is where I am modifying this README.md but maybe I should have created a branch first..????

-Ok, So I piushed the changes to README.md to Github and then created a branch called feature-1 in my terminal on my computer.
+Ok, So I pushed the changes to README.md to Github and then created a branch called feature-1 in my terminal on my computer.
 I am presently changing the README.md in this new branch.

+Ok so I created pull request on github and followed directions to merge the branches.
+After that I merge the branches in my terminal and deleted the feature-1 branch.